 Students will work in groups (of their choosing) to complete the class project.
 The project needs to be an evaluation of two or more existing interactive products.
-The projects need to be guided by user requirements and usability goals and use statistical analyses to determine if there are significant differences in the usability of the products.
+The projects need to be guided by user requirements and usability goals.
 Each team will make a 15-minute presentation describing their project.
-You should discuss you presentation topic with me to make sure it is acceptable.
+You should discuss you project topic with me to make sure it is acceptable.